-There are plenty of to things to see and do in Macau that the kids will love.
+There are plenty of incredible things to see and do in Macau that the kids will love.
 From old ruins and architecture to shows and pandas, there is something for everyone.
 If you need some inspiration, Little Steps Macau has put together a go-to guide for the top tourist attractions and places to visit in Macau that you and your family will love.
 Let’s go!

 Senado Square has been Macau's urban center for centuries and is still the most popular venue for public events and celebrations.
 It’s on the UNESCO World Heritage list.
 The square is covered in a wave-patterned mosaic of colored stones, which was inspired by the Portuguese.
 The square is surrounded by pastel-colored neo-classical buildings, reminiscent of the Mediterranean.

-Senado Square, Largo do Senado, Macau
+Senado Square, Largo do Senado, Macau, China

 Looking for some sky high fun then look no further.
 It’s 233m high and only 1.8 meters wide, yikes.
 The Tower Adventure is not for the faint-hearted.
 If you’re up for adventure why not take a sky jump.
 The 17-second fall is sure to exhilarate anyone!
 If you prefer to climb, then you can climb up on the outside.
 The view from the top is phenomenal.
 Enjoy the stunning Macau skyline.
 The kids will be more than impressed when you come back down.